-O, that I had her here, to tear her limbmeal!
-I will go there and do't, i' the court, before
+O, that I had her here, to tear her limb-meal!
+I will go there and do't, i' the court, before Her father.

-Her father.
 I'll do something--

-Quite besides

-The government of patience!
-You have won.
-Let's follow him, and pervert the present wrath He hath against himself.
+Quite besides The government of patience!
+You have won: Let's follow him, and pervert the present wrath He hath against himself.

-With all my heart.
+With an my heart.

-SCENE V.

-Another room in PHILARIO'S house.
+SCENE V. Another room in Philario's house.